cortezjoel21/Project-Repository/README.md

 >   - git clone (backend) https://github.com/cortezjoel21/Project-Repository.git.
 > - **Import the project in Intellig.**
 > - **Run the project.**
+> - Access the swagger in this link http://localhost:8080/swagger-ui.html#/

 ## About the Project
 **This Rest API has the methods that access the MongoDB, methods are to:**